jsonstat/conv/README.md

 # JSON-stat Command Line Conversion Tools

 The **JSON-stat Command Line Conversion Tools** contain command line tools for converting to and from [JSON-stat](https://json-stat.org/).
-It supports different JSON flavors, CSV (including [CSV-stat](https://github.com/jsonstat/csv)) and [SDMX-JSON](https://github.com/sdmx-twg/sdmx-json/blob/master/data-message/docs/1-sdmx-json-field-guide.md).
-It is built upon the [JSON-stat Javascript Toolkit](https://www.npmjs.com/package/jsonstat-toolkit) and the [JSON-stat Javascript Utilities Suite](https://www.npmjs.com/package/jsonstat-suite).
+They support different JSON flavors, CSV (including [CSV-stat](https://github.com/jsonstat/csv)) and [SDMX-JSON](https://github.com/sdmx-twg/sdmx-json/blob/master/data-message/docs/1-sdmx-json-field-guide.md).
+They are built upon the [JSON-stat Javascript Toolkit](https://www.npmjs.com/package/jsonstat-toolkit) and the [JSON-stat Javascript Utilities Suite](https://www.npmjs.com/package/jsonstat-suite).

 To use these tools, you don't need to be familiar with the **[JSON-stat format](https://json-stat.org/format/)**.
 For a light introduction to the format, see [JSON-stat, a simple light standard for all kinds of data disseminators](https://www.slideshare.net/badosa/json-stat).